adam-blakeney/ExecuStore/README.md

 ## Javascript
 --------------
 A combination of [JSHint](https://jshint.com/) and manual testing was completed on the javascript to ensure adequate quality.
 - No errors found in manual test.
-Basic javascript from Code Institute Project Ado project.
+Basic javascript from Code Institute Boutique Ado project.

 ## Python
 --------------
 Python was manually tested and functioned well.
 Some indentation issues and line length issues arose.

 Please note the line-length and indentation issues have been fixed where possible, however, for clarity and ease of use some line lengths have been left to be greater than the standard 79 character limit.
-Please not that this is done for readability and productivity.
-Where possible they have been edited to be PEP8 compliant, but other instances have been left for contextual reasons.
-For example, a comment explaining why the element is required.
+Please note that this is done for readability and productivity.
+Where possible they have been edited to be PEP8 compliant.

 ## Responsive Elements
 --------------

 The responsivity of the page was tested primarily using [Google Chrome Dev Tools]() and manual resizing of windows.
 The test provided positive results for each device option.
 The responsive breakpoints and resizing worked throughout the site.
 The site was shared with colleagues and friends and tested on their devices.
 The site worked well on all devices tested and there was no problem with browser compatibility found during these tests.

-## Search Accuracy and Functionality
+## Search Accuracy and Sorting
 --------------
 Manual testing was completed and the following results were found:

 - The search function worked well.
 - The add, edit and delete functions completed their required tasks and were easy to use.
 - The login and register functions were tested and performed well.
+- Large errors found with sort function but have been rectified with change of model 'price' from a char to deciaml.
+  No issues found after.

 ## SEO testing
 I tested my robots.txt file using this google console [site](https://support.google.com/webmasters/answer/6062598?hl=en) and corrected any erros in the file.